Common Forms of Business Ownership that Reduce Personal Liability

-Starting a business is a difficult decision filled with many choices.
+As a business owner, the type of business structure you select will determine how much personal liability you will have for business debts and income taxes.
+Starting a business is a difficult decision filled with choices.
 It is a complicated process that involves everything from choosing a name to deciding whether to offer stocks.
-One of the first decisions you have to make as a business owner is about the legal structure of your business.
-Whether you choose a partnership, corporation or something in between, the structure should advance your business objectives.
+One of the initial decisions you have to make as a business owner is the legal framework of your business--sole proprietorship, a partnership, corporation or something in between.
+Evaluating the potential liability associated with your business will impact your choice of business structure.
+Generally speaking, if your business involves a high risk of getting sued and other potential serious legal troubles, you are on more solid ground forming as a corporation or a limited liability company (LLC) to protect personal assets.

 General and Limited Liability Partnerships

-A general partnership is one where multiple owners come together to share profits and liability and are able to divide them any way they choose.
-They are easy and inexpensive to create and rarely require any specific filings.
-Other than the sole proprietorship, or single owner structure, this provides the least amount of personal liability protection.
+A general partnership is one where multiple owners (partners) join together to divide profits any way they choose, but they also share the liability for all business activities.
+General partnerships are easy and inexpensive to form because they rarely require any specific filings.
+Most importantly, general partnerships offer the least amount of personal liability protection.
 Owners/Partners are personally liable for business debts.
-The assets of any partners can be used to cover business liabilities regardless of who incurred the liabilities.
+The personal assets of any partner can be used to cover business liabilities regardless of who incurred the liabilities.
 There is no limit on liability.

 Limited Liability Company (LLC)

 This type of company is more expensive and time consuming to create, but it also provides additional protection.
-Owners must register an LLC with the Secretary of State and pay the customary fees.
-They must also file with the IRS and have the LLC be taxed as a partnership or corporation.
-One of the benefits of this structure is that profits and losses can be allocated to reflect different levels of ownership.
-Another is the owners have limited personal liability for the business’ debts.
-This is true even if the owner is one of the managers.
+Owners must register an LLC with the Secretary of State and pay the customary fees, in addition to meeting filing requirements with the IRS.
+An LLC is taxed the same way as a partnership or corporation.
+The structure of an LLC is beneficial because it allows profits and losses to be allocated to reflect different levels of ownership.
+Another advantage of forming an LLC is that owners have limited personal liability for the business’ debts, even if the LLC owner is also one of the managers.

 Understanding the Corporation Business Structure